juliandevnguitar/juliandevnguitar/README.md

 - 👋 Hi, I’m @juliandevnguitar
 - 👀 I’m interested in music, art, web development, programming
 - 🌱 I’m currently learning C++ and JUCE framework
-- 💞️ I’m looking to collaborate on developers, UI/UX designers,
+- 💞️ I’m looking to collaborate with developers and UI/UX designers,
 - 📫 How to reach me
 - 😄 Pronouns: He
 - ⚡ Fun fact: I´m also a professional musician